wacncontent/CustomizeTool/output/articles/azure-portal/insights-receive-alert-notifications.md

 6. You can also choose **Events**, and get a notification when a certain event happens.
     ![Events](./media/insights-receive-alert-notifications/Insights_Events.png)

->[AZURE.NOTE] At this time Events are only supported for Web Apps.
+>[AZURE.NOTE] At this time Events are only supported for web sites.

 7. Finally, you can choose to send email notification to responsible administrators.